-The lowest two subband dispersions obtained are just two shifted parabolic curves with an anticrossing at $k_{z}R=0$~\cite{PhysRevB.84.195314,RL2021,RL2022a,RL2023b,RL2023c}.
-This result indicates the hole gas is naturally strong `spin' (pseudo spin)-orbit coupled, where the `spin' is introduced to describe the two shifted directions of the parabolic curve~\cite{PhysRevB.84.195314,RL2023b}.
+The lowest two subband dispersions obtained are just two shifted parabolic curves with an anticrossing at $k_{z}=0$~\cite{PhysRevB.84.195314,RL2021,RL2022a,RL2023b,RL2023c}.
+This result indicates the hole gas is naturally strong `spin' (pseudo spin)-orbital coupled, where the `spin' is introduced to describe the two shifted parabolic curve~\cite{PhysRevB.84.195314,RL2023b}.
 Note that each dispersion line is spin degenerate.
-Using a strong magnetic field to lift this spin degeneracy, we obtain two sets of combined dispersions, and each set is strong `spin'-orbit coupled~\cite{RL2023b}.
+Using a strong magnetic field to lift this spin degeneracy, we obtain two sets of combined dispersions, and each set is strong `spin'-orbital coupled~\cite{RL2023b}.
 The magnetic field can be applied either longitudinally or transversely.
 A strong transverse external electric field can also lift the spin degeneracy at $k_{z}\neq0$ due to the Rashba effect~\cite{bychkov1984oscillatory,PhysRevB.62.4245,PhysRevB.84.195314,PhysRevB.97.235422,PhysRevB.105.075308,PhysRevB.106.235408,PhysRevLett.119.126401}, strong hole spin-orbit coupling, instead of `spin'-orbit coupling, is achievable in this case.

-The strong `spin' or spin-orbit coupling achieved by either strong magnetic field or strong electric field has many potential applications.
-The strong `spin' or spin-orbit coupling can be used to facilitate the hole spin manipulation in an oscillating electric field~\cite{Wang:2022tm,PhysRevB.99.115317,PhysRevB.103.045305,PhysRevB.104.235304,RL2023a}, to achieve the strong spin-photon interaction in a quantum-dot-cavity system~\cite{PhysRevB.88.241405,RL_2024a,Li:2018ab}, to achieve the topological superconductivity in a hybrid semiconductor-superconductor structures where Majorana modes are expected to exist at the two ends of the nanowire~\cite{PhysRevB.90.195421,PhysRevB.108.155433,PhysRevB.109.035433}.
-The spin relaxation induced by lattice phonons~\cite{Hu:2012ws,PhysRevB.87.161305} and the spin dephasing induced by charge noise~\cite{RL_2024a} can also be mediated by this spin-orbit coupling.
+The strong `spin' or spin-orbit coupling achieved either by strong magnetic field or by strong electric field has many potential applications.
+The strong `spin' or spin-orbit coupling can be used to facilitate the hole spin manipulation in an oscillating electric field~\cite{Wang:2022tm,PhysRevB.99.115317,PhysRevB.103.045305,PhysRevB.104.235304,RL2023a}, to achieve the strong spin-photon interaction in a quantum-dot-cavity system~\cite{PhysRevB.88.241405,RL_2024a,Li:2018ab}, to achieve the topological superconductivity in hybrid semiconductor-superconductor structures~\cite{PhysRevB.90.195421,PhysRevB.108.155433,PhysRevB.109.035433}.
+Spin relaxation induced by lattice phonons~\cite{Hu:2012ws,PhysRevB.87.161305} and spin dephasing induced by charge noise~\cite{RL2018c,RL2020,RL_2024a} can also be mediated by this spin-orbit coupling.